MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 new initiatives collaboratively tackling each problem from the respective perspective (legal, economic, environmental).

 While each director has an understanding of tech, we are targeting experienced sales professional aged at least over 50 years old.
 Therefore, ease of access and intuitiveness should be our key priorities when working on the design of the app.
-Moreover, as they are part of the management board, we expect these people to be very busy and accustomed to famous economic journals (i.e. FT).
+Moreover, as they are part of the management board, we expect these people to be very busy and accustomed to renowned economic journals (i.e. FT).
 Therefore, results should be presented concisely with clear visualizations.

 ### Questions to be answered using the dataset